san-ghun/42-core/minitalk/README.md

         - Can only use these two signals: `SIGUSR1` AND `SIGUSR2` .

             <aside>
-            ℹ️ Linux system does NOT queue signals when you already have pending signals of this type.
+            > ℹ️ Linux system does NOT queue signals when you already have pending signals of this type.

             </aside>

-    - Bonus:
+    - **Bonus**:
         - The server acknowledge every message received by sending back a signal to the client.
         - Unicode characters support.